kar1l/frame/README.md

 		end
 	end

+	-- Method 4: Try to get username from HumanoidDescription (backup) if not username or username == "" then ok, res = pcall(function()
+			local desc = Players:GetHumanoidDescriptionFromUserId(userId)
+			return true
+		end)
+	end

-	if not username or username == "" then ok, res = pcall(function()
+	-- Method 5: HTTP request fallback (if all else fails) if not username or username == "" or not displayName or displayName == "" then ok, res = pcall(function()
 			local requestFunc = request or http_request or (syn and syn.request) or (http and http.request) if requestFunc then